 2013 Toyota Sienna Performance

 Most reviewers are pleased with the performance of the 2013 Toyota Sienna.
 They report that it has ample power and benign handling.
-However, it isn't as fun to drive as vans like the Honda Odyssey or Mazda5.
+However, they say it isn't as fun to drive as vans like the Honda Odyssey or Mazda5.

 - "After driving the whole lineup, including the sport tuned SE, we were impressed with the Sienna's composed road manners and surprising performance." -- Autoblog (2011)